 The following conditions will apply to late submissions without an approved extension:

 - Mark adjustment: 5% of the maximum mark available for the assessment task will be deducted for each day late up until 7 days late.
 For example an essay awarded 60% (60/100) submitted 2 days late will receive a mark adjustment of 5% per day, therefore, the adjusted maximum mark for that item will be 50% (50/100).

 - Similarly, if the weighting is used, then a piece of work worth 50% of the unit which received 30/50 would be reduced by 2.5 marks per day (i.e. 5% of 50) and would therefore receive a maximum adjusted mark of 25/50 if late by two days.

 - Submissions received more than 7 days after the prescribed date and time will not be accepted for marking, a mark of zero (0) will be awarded for the item.

 - For the purposes of these penalties, all days of the week count, including weekends and public holidays, even when the University may be closed.

 - The minimum possible mark for late submission is zero.

 - For clarification, one (1) minute past the specified due date and time is considered a late submission.

-It is students' responsibility to be familiar with the electronic submission process (e.g., the use of Canvas and text-matching software).
-Students are reminded to ensure they plan well enabling adequate time to submit assessments prior to the deadline, in order to avoid a mark adjustment
+It is the students' responsibility to be familiar with the electronic submission process (e.g., the use of Canvas and text-matching software).
+Students are reminded to ensure they plan well, enabling adequate time to submit assessments before the deadline to avoid a marked adjustment